Salvi Huix Miralpéix: Veneration

 His process of canonization is underway.
-In 1952 he was granted the title of Servant of God and on 26 June 2011 he was recognized as a martyr, having been killed in odium fidei.
+Theologians approved Miralpéix's spiritual writings on 27 June 1952.
+Later in 1952 he was granted the title of Servant of God, and on 26 June 2011 he was recognized as a martyr, having been killed in odium fidei.

 He was beatified on 13 October 2013 in Tarragona along with another 521 martyrs.

 His liturgical feast is kept on 5 August.